United States diplomatic cables leak: Consequences of the release

 On 2 September 2011, Australia's attorney general, Robert McClelland released a statement that the unredacted cables identified at least one ASIO officer, and that it was a crime in Australia to publish information which could identify an intelligence officer.
 McClelland said that "On occasions before this week, WikiLeaks redacted identifying features where the safety of individuals or national security could be put at risk.
 It appears this hasn't occurred with documents that have been distributed across the internet this week."
 According to The Guardian at the time, this meant "Julian Assange could face prosecution in Australia."

 After WikiLeaks published the unredacted cables, some journalists and contacts of the US government allegedly faced retaliation.
-For example according to media reports, Ethiopian journalist Argaw Ashine was interogated several times about a reference to him in a cable talking to a government source.
+For example according to media reports, Ethiopian journalist Argaw Ashine was interrogated several times about a reference to him in a cable talking to a government source.
 The source told him about plans to arrest the editors of the critical Ethiopian weekly Addis Neger.
 The editors for Addis Neger fled the country the next month.
 Ashine was subjected to government harassment and intimidation, and was forced to flee the country.
 According to the former US Ambassador to Cameroon from 2004 to 2007, Niels Marquardt, Marafa Hamidou Yaya was arrested on "entirely unproven corruption charges", subjected to a "kangaroo court", and given a 25-year prison sentence.
 Marquardt said Marafa's only real crime was having told him that he "might be interested" in the presidency one day.
 When the cable was released, it became frontpage news in Cameroon and led directly to Marafa's arrest.
-The Ambassador at the time, Robert Jackson, said Marafa's trial didn't specify the evidence against him.
+The Ambassador at the time, Robert Jackson, said Marafa's trial did not specify the evidence against him.

+The U.S. established an Information Review Task Force (IRTF) to investigate the impact of WikiLeaks' publications.
+In 2013, Brigadier general Robert Carr, who headed the IRTF, testified at Chelsea Manning's sentencing hearing that the task force had found no specific examples of anyone who had lost his or her life in reprisals due WikiLeaks' publication of material provided by Manning.
+Ed Pilkington wrote in The Guardian that Carr's testimony significantly undermined the argument that WikiLeaks' publications put lives at risk.
+According to IRTF reports, "the lives of cooperating Afghans, Iraqis, and other foreign interlocutors have been placed at increased risk" because of the leaks.
+The reports said that the leaks could also cause "serious damage" to "intelligence sources, informants and the Afghan population".
+A damage assessment by the IRTF, 111,000 IED-related documents in the leaks "may lead to the compromise of Counter IED tactics, techniques and procedures used by Coalition Forces conducting exploitation of IED events".
+In 2020, a lawyer for the US said that "sources, whose redacted names and other identifying information was contained in classified documents published by Wikileaks, who subsequently disappeared, although the US can't prove at this point that their disappearance was the result of being outed by Wikileaks."